albertc9/Verigen/README.md

 ---

-*For more information, please refer to the document or contact author.*
+*For more information, please refer to the document:*

 *Docs: https://albertc9.github.io/2025/02/18/verigen-docs/*